 Shaded Dome Technologies explored the basic principles of an air-supported dome covered by a shade through rigorous experimenting.
 Parallel to empirical testing in scaled handmade models, a design model was scripted and its behaviour simulated.
 These two “methods” were not sequential but informed each other.
 The concept is cast in a computational design model.
 This computational model is used to simulate the inflation of the air-supported dome, generate the tensile membrane shade on top, study and vary each aspect of the design and optimise and prepare the geometry for manufacturing.
 The results produced within this computational framework were further explored and validated using finite element method software.
 This all lead to the construction of a successful prototype.

 Authors: Simon Cox (Royal HaskoningDHV), Erik Middelkoop (Royal HaskoningDHV) and Rob Torsing (ZJA).
-Authors work together in Shaded Doem Technologies, a company of Zwarts & Jansma Architects, Royal HaskoningDHV and Ply-Ned textile architecture.
+Authors work together in Shaded Doem Technologies, a company of the architects ZJA, Royal HaskoningDHV and Ply-Ned textile architecture.

 This paper was submitted for the 2019 IABSE Congress in New York City.